Kong/lua-resty-dns-client/README.md

 4. commit and tag the release
 5. upload rock to LuaRocks

+### Unreleased

+- Performance: reduce amount of timers on init_worker

 ### 6.0.0 (05-Apr-2021)

 - BREAKING: the round-robin balancing algorithm is now implemented in